Areas Covered

 The above Log was also a failure where nothing but the Visible invite got through, so just the titles got listed.
 This will depend on the statements in the green section above.

-It is the bits contained between the titles (the Red Bit above) that is important in solving an issue.
+It is the bits contained between the titles (was the Red Bit above) that is important in solving an issue.

 Video Conference Error Report: